 Acclaimed as writing music of “austere beauty” that exhibits the “pressure and presence of personal conviction,” Kevin Siegfried (b.
 1969) is in demand as a composer of distinctive and engaging musical works.
 His music was recently described as “hypnotic and beautifully written” by The Boston Musical Intelligencer, and is known for its direct expression, lyricism, and accessibility.

-Siegfried is actively involved in the research and performance of early American music and his arrangements of Shaker music have been performed and recorded by countless choirs across the globe.
+Siegfried is actively involved in the research and performance of early American music and his arrangements of Shaker music have been performed and recorded by choirs across the globe.
 The Tudor Choir’s “Gentle Words” CD, the premiere recording of Siegfried’s Shaker arrangements, received wide acclaim and was praised as “a stunning addition to the repertoire” by Fanfare Magazine.
+In recent years, Siegfried has performed at the Maine Festival of American Music, where he has presented concerts in collaboration with Brother Arnold Hadd, one of the few surviving Shakers at Sabbathday Lake, Maine.

-Siegfried teaches at The Boston Conservatory, where he is Coordinator of Theory and New Works in the Theater Division, and directs the Songwriting Workshop, a training ground for budding songwriters in a variety of styles.
+Siegfried teaches at The Boston Conservatory at Berklee, where he is Coordinator of Theory in the Theater Division, and directs the Songwriting Emphasis, a two-year curriculum for budding songwriters in a variety of styles.
 Siegfried graduated from The New England Conservatory with a Doctor of Musical Arts degree in composition.
 He studied additionally in Paris, through the European American Musical Alliance, and in India, having received a Stanley Fellowship to study South Indian classical music with performing artist Sriram Parasuram.
-His previous teaching experience includes Harvard University, The New England Conservatory, The University of Iowa, and The Northwest School in Seattle.
+His previous teaching experience includes Harvard University, The New England Conservatory, and The University of Iowa.